Multiuser I-MMSE: Mutiuser MMSE and Mutual information Closed Forms

 \end{corollary} Where,

 and,

-\begin{proof} See Appendix B, part II. \end{proof} We shall now capitalize on the unveiled connection between the mutual information and the MMSE plus the covariance of the input estimates.
-In the case when both user inputs are decoded jointly, such covariance terms can be easily shown to be equal, i.e., $\psi(snr)=0$, and so they cancel each other over all permutations of the inputs.
-Therefore, the joint mutual information is just the sum of the rates of both inputs or the integral of the MMSE of both users.
-However, a general form of the joint mutual information that clarifies the new fundamental relation when $\psi(snr)\neq 0$ is given by the following corollary. \begin{corollary} The total $I(snr)$ of two users MAC channel with BPSK inputs is given by:
+\begin{proof} See Appendix B, part II. \end{proof} We shall now capitalize on the unveiled connection between the mutual information and the MMSE plus the covariance or cross correlation of the input estimates.
+In the specfic case in \eqref{simplemodel}, and when both user inputs are decoded jointly, such covariance terms can be easily shown to be equal, over all permutations of the inputs.
+When the inputs are orthogonal or time-sharing, the covariance terms vanishes, i.e. $\psi(snr)= 0$.
+In turn, the joint mutual information is just the sum of the rates of both inputs or the integral of the MMSE of both users.
+However, a general form of the joint mutual information that clarifies the new fundamental relation with unequal covariances is when $\psi(snr)\neq 0$.
+This is given by the following corollary. \begin{corollary} The total $I(snr)$ of two users MAC channel with BPSK inputs is given by:

-\end{corollary} $I_1'(snr)$ corresponds to the mutual information of user 1 given the other user is considered as noise and $I_2'(snr)$ is the mutual information of user 2 given that user 1 is decoded first. \begin{proof} See Appendix B, part II. \end{proof}

-Figure 1 illustrates the mutual information per user in a MAC and the sum rates under equivalent powers and compared to the case of two users over SISO parallel channels.
-Its quite clear now, why the mutual information for a MAC Gaussian channel approaches 1.5 bits/sec/Hz when both inputs have similar power, incuring 0.5 bits/sec/Hz loss, as previously explained in \cite{newSamah}, and why it doesnt approach the one of parallel Gaussian channels unless unblanced power allocation takes place -the so called mercury waterfilling-.
-Therefore, when both users can be decoded jointly and not successively, the rate loss collapse and the achieved rate is the sum over each single user mutual information, which approaches 2 bits/sec/Hz for BPSK at high SNRs.
-However, when successive decoding takes place, an ufair rate allocation takes place, were the user decoded first will pay the price from his achievable rates.
-This can be also well explained in terms of the MMSE, where the MMSE of the user decoded first have a scaled SNR, with a scaling factor less than one.
+\end{corollary} $I_1'(snr)$ corresponds to the mutual information of user 1 given the other user is considered as noise and $I_2'(snr)$ is the mutual information of user 2 given that user 1 is decoded first. \begin{proof} See Appendix B, part II. \end{proof} Figure 1 illustrates the mutual information per user in a MAC and the sum rates under equivalent powers and compared to the case of two users over SISO parallel channels.
+Its quite clear now, why the mutual information for a MAC Gaussian channel approaches 1.5 bits/sec/Hz when both inputs have similar power, incuring 0.5 bits/sec/Hz loss, as previously explained in \cite{newSamah}, and why it doesnt approach the one of parallel Gaussian channels unless unblanced power allocation takes place -the so called mercury/waterfilling, which approaches 2 bits/sec/Hz for BPSK at high SNRs.
+Moreover, when successive decoding takes place, an ufair rate allocation takes place, were the user decoded first will pay the price from his achievable rates.
+This can be also well explained in terms of the MMSE, where the MMSE of the user decoded first has a scaled SNR, with a scaling factor less than one.
 This will let this scaled MMSE not to decay to zero, however, it saturates at high SNR to a point above the zero, at 0.5 for this example.